thinkcmf-team/node-xapian/docs.md

           ?uint32_action can be: DB_CREATE_OR_OPEN, DB_CREATE, DB_CREATE_OR_OVERWRITE, DB_OPEN
           maybe define it as a string?
     commit_sync()
-        Commit any pending modifications made to the database. flush_sync()
+        Commit any pending modifications made to the database.
-        Pre-1.1.0 name for commit().
     begin_transaction_sync(bool_flushed=true)
         Begin a transaction.
     commit_transaction_sync()